Guidelines and Criteria

 - No funds will go towards activities that in any way constitute part of the requirements of an academic course or degree program.

-Download application (MS Word), complete and submit as Word doc to firstname.lastname@example.org.
+Download the Undergraduate Student Initiatives Fund Application for 2016-17 (MS Word), complete and submit as a Word doc to firstname.lastname@example.org.

 It should be noted that program funds are limited and may be exhausted at any time before the end of the academic year.